Responsibility for policy: Head of Corporate Communications

 - The University recognises and values the concept of academic freedom, as that concept is defined in section 267 of the Education and Training Act 2020.

-- Responsibility for the management of the University's relationship with the media rests with the Director of Communications and Strategic Engagement.
+- Responsibility for the management of the University's relationship with the media rests with the Head of Corporate Communications.

 - Where they apply, confidentiality and privacy must be respected.